eptalights/eptalights-python/docs/quickstart.rst

 1. Extract bytecode or IR data from source code.
 2. Convert the extracted bytecode/IR into clean, Pythonic instructions using our cloud-based lifter.
-3. Download and interact with the database locally.
+3. Download and interact with the database locally using our Python Library.

 If you already have the database and configuration, you can proceed.
 However, if this is new to you, you can find more details above.
 Visit :ref:`started`.

-You can also try out with our sample project which includes database files here: `Example Projects <https://github.com/eptalights/eptalights-python-examples>`_.
+If you want to quickly try it out, you can use our sample project, which includes preloaded database files, available here: `Example Projects <https://github.com/eptalights/sophia-python-examples>`_.

 1. Setting up Locally